Ramneek82810/Banknote-Fraud-Detector/README.md

 -Matplotlib 📈

 ## 🚀 How to Run the Project

 To run the project locally:

-Clone the repository to your local machine.
+-Clone the repository to your local machine.

-Install the required libraries from the requirements.txt.
+-Install the required libraries from the requirements.txt.

-Execute the script to get the results and predictions.
+-Execute the script to get the results and predictions.

-📈 Results
+## 📈 Results

 The model provides various accuracy metrics, such as:

-Confusion Matrix 🔢
+-Confusion Matrix 🔢

-Accuracy Score ⭐
+-Accuracy Score ⭐

-Classification Report 📝
+-Classification Report 📝

 These results demonstrate how well the program identifies real versus fake banknotes based on their features. 🤝

-🏆 Model Performance
+## 🏆 Model Performance

 The Gaussian Naive Bayes model achieves excellent performance, with a high accuracy rate, proving its capability in banknote authentication tasks. 📊

-🛠️ Setup Instructions
+## 🛠️ Setup Instructions

-Clone this repository to your local machine.
+-Clone this repository to your local machine.

-Install all necessary dependencies.
+-Install all necessary dependencies.

-Run the script and observe the predictions and results! 🎬 🌍 Contributing
+-Run the script and observe the predictions and results! 🎬 🌍 Contributing
 We welcome contributions! 🙌 Feel free to report issues or submit pull requests.
 Together, we can make the project even better. 💡